Rebelgamer2k20/Rebel-Mechanic/README.md

 - Add more customization options in the config.

 ## Credits
-- Developed by [Your Name / Team].
+- Developed by Rebel Deveopement].
 - Special thanks to the QB-Core and FiveM communities.

 ## License